AliceO2Group/Monitoring/README.md

 The derived value is generated only from the first value of the metric and it is added to the same metric with the value name suffixed with `_rate`, `_increment` accordingly.

 See how it works in the example: [examples/4-RateDerivedMetric.cxx](examples/4-RateDerivedMetric.cxx).

-### Global tags
-Global tags are added to each metric sent using given monitoring instance. `hostname` is set as global by default.

-You can add your own global tag by calling `addGlobalTag(std::string_view key, std::string_view value)` or `addGlobalTag(tags::Key, tags::Value)`.

 ### Process monitoring